RottenThunder/Project-Ember/README.md

 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

 ### Day 15 (29/10/2021)
-- Commit "Triangle!!!"
-    - The engine is now tasked to render a (white) triangle on startup
 - Commit "Shaders!!!"
     - The engine can now compile and use a shader for objects on the screen
 - Commit "API Abstraction Part 1"
     - A huge abstraction has begun to support multiple rendering APIs

+### Day 16 (30/10/2021)
+- Commit "API Abstraction Part 2"
+    - Vertex buffer layouts have now been abstracted